 Hawaii Teacher Performance Standard How Assessment Aligns with Standards 5.
 Demonstrates Knowledge of Content The effective teacher consistently demonstrates competency in content area(s) to develop student knowledge and performance.
 Hawaiian Language 402 - Fourth Level Hawaiian prepares teacher candidates with the most basic level of reading, writing, and speaking in the Hawaiian language, and these are skills necessary to fulfill the teacher candidate requirements of Hoʻokulāiwi's MEdT program.
-Praxis II: Subject Assessments measures subject-specific content knowledge (elementary or secondary content area, other than Hawaiian Language), to become a Highly Qualified Teacher in the Hawaii Department of Education.
+Praxis II: Subject Assessments measures subject-specific content knowledge (elementary or secondary content area, other than Hawaiian Language), to become a Highly Qualified Teacher in the Hawai'i Department of Education.

-c.
+b.
+A description of how this assessment specifically aligns with the standards c.
 An interpretation of how data will provide evidence for meeting standards